pl3onasm/CLRS/algorithms/dynamic-programming/README.md

 1. <ins>Optimal substructure</ins>
    The optimal solution to a problem consists of optimal solutions to its subproblems.
 Mind that the subproblems should be *independent* of each other, i.e. the optimal solution to one subproblem should not depend on the optimal solution to another subproblem.
 2. <ins>Overlapping subproblems</ins>
    Subproblems share subsubproblems, and the same subsubproblems are encountered multiple times during the solution of a subproblem.
-Dynamic programming takes advantage of this this property by solving each subsubproblem once and then storing the solution in a table where it can be looked up when needed.
+Dynamic programming takes advantage of this property by solving each subsubproblem once and then storing the solution in a table where it can be looked up when needed.
+   A good test for this property is to see if the recursive solution has repeated calls for the same inputs.
+This is different from the type of subproblems that divide-and-conquer algorithms solve, where recursive calls create different subproblems each time.

 ## Problems